tamunoWoks/python_notebook/scope.md

 - Use sparingly — global variables can make code harder to debug and maintain.
 - Prefer function arguments and return values for passing data between functions.

+### Scope Identification
+In Python, scope refers to where a variable or name is accessible within your code.
+Understanding scope helps you know which variables are visible (and modifiable) in which parts of your program.